-- Shiftpods are not significantly better than cheap knockoffs.
+- Shiftpods are not significantly better than cheap alternatives.

 - No tent performs well in direct sun.

-- No matter what kind of tent you have, putting it under a shade structure which is at least a foot away from the tent is the most important thing for keeping it cool inside during the day.
+- No matter what kind of tent you have, putting it under a shade structure is the most important thing for keeping it cool inside during the day.

 - Evaporative “swamp” coolers are not as helpful as simple ventilation.

-- Thermal mass batteries are a simple and very effective tool for normalizing temperature.
+- Thermal mass batteries are a simple and very effective tool for normalizing temperature throughout the day.

 Lots of people spend time in tents.
 As a Burner, I am one of them.
 There is a big problem which anyone who has ever slept in a tent can relate to.
 That problem is Thermodynamics.